ullibniss/INNO-Computer-Systems-and-Networks/CSN_5th_lab_Fedorov_Alexey.md

 ### Crontab -e

 To run the script this way, the only things we need to do are run the command and specify the cron rule.
-Let’s do it.
+Let’s do it[10].

 `crontab -e`